apache/incubator-xtable/rfc/template.md

 ## Test Plan

 Describe in few sentences how the RFC will be tested.
 How will we know that the implementation works as expected?
-How will we know nothing broke?.
+How will we know nothing breaks?